 If you’re currently going through the process of moving your audience or want to prepare yourself for the likely moment when you will need to, read on.

-Before you roll out the welcome carpet, make sure that your fans have a clear understanding of how the new platform will benefit them.
-Clearly explain why the one you’re transitioning from isn’t fully serving the community and how the new location will be better.
+Before you announce your new plans, make sure your fans have a clear understanding of how the new platform will benefit them.
+Clearly explain why the platform you’re transitioning from isn’t fully serving the community and how the new location will be better.

 If the new space is a complementary platform to another that you don’t plan on getting rid of, clearly communicate what the differentiating factor is.
 Why would your fans spend their time on it?

 Consider writing a blog post or making a video announcement.
 Give people a place to enter their emails for updates about the move.
 P.S.
 This is a great opportunity to build your email list and form an even closer connection to your audience! 😉

 Start a countdown clock and continue to build excitement about the new platform as you get closer to the move.
 Connect with a few news outlets or online periodicals who might be willing to share a press release about your move to a new platform.